david-sauvage/effective-java-summary/README.md

 __Item 32 : Generics and varargs__

-Even thow it's not legal to declare generic array explicitly, it's still possible to use varargs with generics.
+Even thow it's not legal to declare generic arrays explicitly, it's still possible to use varargs with generics.
 This inconsistency has been a choice because of its usefulness (Exemple : Arrays.asList(T... a)).
 This can, obviously, create problems regarding type safety.
 To make a generic varargs method safe, be sure :
  - it doesn't store anything in the varargs array
- - it doesn't make the array  visible to untrusted code When those two conditions are met, use the annotation @SafeVarargs to remove warnings that you took care of and show to users of your methods that it is typesafe.
+ - it doesn't make the array visible to untrusted code When those two conditions are met, use the annotation @SafeVarargs to remove warnings that you took care of and show users of your methods that it is typesafe.

 __Item 33 : Typesafe heterogeneous container__